Skip to content ↓

 Curricular Intent:

-Torquay Girls’ Grammar School places spiritual, moral, cultural and social education at the very heart of our school and this is underpinned by our 10 healthy habits.
+Torquay Girls’ Grammar School places spiritual, moral, cultural and social education at the very heart of our school.
 The school’s holistic provision of SMSC includes high expectations of learning, behaviour and attendance to facilitate the personal development of all students.
-When students leave our school, they are prepared for adult life and understand the importance of being active citizens with an appreciation of fundamental British values.
+When students leave our school, they are prepared for adult life and understand the importance of active citizenship with an appreciation of core British values.
 The school environment actively challenges students to engage with learning beyond the classroom and develop interdisciplinary skills which are transferable to the workplace.

 SMSC is delivered through our broad and balanced curriculum including PSHE (which is taught discretely from KS3-5), assemblies, tutor times and whole school events.
 Torquay Girls’ Grammar school also offers a vast array of enrichment opportunities, including extra-curricular activities, super-curricular learning, challenge days and school trips.